Search

 Opening Plenary: What Might we Expect on Energy Efficiency from the New Administration and Congress

-ACEEE’s Executive Director Steve Nadel will lead a discussion focused on the big picture of what the next two years hold for energy efficiency policy at the federal level.
-Our panelists will draw on their years of experience working with past presidential administrations and congresses, and their ongoing work representing important stakeholders, to share insights into the transition and what comes next.
+ACEEE’s Executive Director, Steve Nadel, led a discussion focused on the big picture of what the next two years held for energy efficiency policy at the federal level.
+Our panelists drew on their years of experience working with past presidential administrations and congresses, and their ongoing work representing important stakeholders, to share insights into the transition and what came next.

 Keynote